krishna-y-tummala/Operations-Research/README.md

 # Operations-Research
-Cost optimization of 3D printed bio implants
+Cost optimization of 3D printed bio implants.

-\nPlease use AMPL to run the scripts
+Please use AMPL to run the scripts